ncusi/MSR_Challenge_2024/README.md

 You can also run experiments with `dvc exp run`.

 **NOTE** that DVC works best in a Git repository, and is by default configured to require it.
-If you cloned this project with Git, it should work out of the box; if you got this project from Figshare (<https://doi.org/10.6084/m9.figshare.24771117>) you would need to either:
+If you clone this project with Git, it will work out of the box; if you get this project from Figshare (<https://doi.org/10.6084/m9.figshare.24771117>) you will need to either:
 - use [DVC without Git][initializing-dvc-without-git]
   by setting `core.no_scm` config option value to true in the [DVC configuration][dvc-configuration] with `dvc config --local core.no_scm true`, or